My Dress-Up Darling: Characters

 A first-year high school student.
 Being an orphan, he was raised by his grandfather, a craftsman of hina dolls, who also inspired him to become a kashira-shi (頭師), a craftsman who makes the heads of hina dolls.
 Wakana has a large physique and is over 180 cm tall, but he has low self-esteem and is reclusive due to a bitter memory of being criticized by his female childhood friend, who thought that boys should not be playing with dolls, ending their friendship.
 As a result, he hid his doll-making hobby and had no friends until he met Marin.
 Thanks to Marin's encouragement and support, Wakana steps out of his comfort zone and embraces his love for crafting.
 He grows more confident with each project, and through their collaboration, Wakana finds a sense of belonging in the cosplay community that he had never experienced before.
 Wakana grows closer to Marin, he seems to be completely unaware to her falling in love with him, until he finally confesses to her and the feelings are mutual.
 At the end of the series, he is a successful doll maker and he has married Marin.
+They also had a daughter named Nichika.